ucsb-cs156/s25/lab/jpa03.md

 You should test the following features:

-* You should see be able to login with your UCSB Google account
+* You should be able to login with your UCSB Google account
 * You should see an Admin menu, where you can see the names of everyone that has logged in

 ### What if it doesn't work?